Spieth among PGA favorites in quest for career Grand Slam

 Even more recently, it seemed as if he might never contend again.

-After scorching a Tiger-esque path through his first three years as a pro, including triumphs at the Masters and U.S. Open in 2015 and the British Open in ’17, things suddenly went sideways for Spieth.
-That crisp ball striking that was once the envy of so many had abandoned him, his driver went a bit haywire and his short game had let him down.
+After scorching a Tiger-esque path through his first five years as a pro, including triumphs at the Masters and U.S. Open in 2015 and the British Open in ’17, things suddenly went sideways for Spieth.
+That crisp ball-striking that was once the envy of so many abandoned him, his driver went a bit haywire and his short game let him down.

-The former No. 1 went nearly four years without a win, plummeting to 92nd in the world rankings
+The former No. 1 went nearly four years without a win, plummeting to 92nd in the world ranking.

-Armed with a retooled swing thousands of shots in the making, though, and brimming with confidence after winning at Hilton Head and finishing second at l ast week’s Byron Nelson, the popular 28-year-old Texan arrived this week at the PGA Championship once again among the favorites to raise the Wannamaker Trophy on Sunday.
+Armed with a retooled swing thousands of shots in the making, though, and brimming with confidence after winning at Hilton Head and finishing second at last week’s Byron Nelson, the popular 28-year-old Texan arrived this week at the PGA Championship once again among the favorites to raise the Wanamaker Trophy on Sunday.

 And at long last, join that most exclusive club.